 Corequisites in Math and Stats: Steps for Successful Implementation

-In this webinar, you'll get insights and advice on how to set up your developmental math course or your entire curriculum using corequisites to create an engaging classroom environment.Register Now
+In this webinar, you'll get insights and advice on how to set up your developmental math course or your entire curriculum using corequisites to create an engaging classroom environment.Watch Now

 Redesigning Your Math Curriculum with Coreqs